Derghust/flink-blaze-lib/README.md

 This repository provides a set of utility methods and functions specifically crafted to assist developers in building clean and highly readable Flink applications.

+## Work in Progress

+Please note that the current repository is a work in progress.
+The development of the Flink Blaze Library for Apache Flink is still ongoing, and the features and functionalities provided may be incomplete or subject to change.

+While the library aims to provide a comprehensive set of utility methods and functions for Apache Flink applications written in Scala, it is important to be aware that certain aspects may be under active development or refinement.

+We appreciate your understanding and patience as we continue to improve and expand the Scala Utils for Apache Flink library.
+Your feedback, suggestions, and contributions are highly valuable in shaping the future of this project.

+Please consider regularly checking the repository for updates, as we aim to release stable versions that offer enhanced functionality, improved performance, and comprehensive documentation.
+Stay tuned for the official release, where we will provide more stable and mature versions of the library.

+In the meantime, feel free to explore the existing codebase, experiment with the available utilities, and provide feedback to help us make the library more robust and user-friendly.

+Thank you for your interest in the Flink Blaze Library for Apache Flink application.
+We look forward to your involvement in this work in progress.

 ## Key Features

 - Developer-Focused: